tymyrddin/blue/source/docs/current/virtual/workflow.md

 # Ticketing and workflow tools

-From a systems engineering standpoint, the ticketing system is the central orchestrator of the CNA's operational Vulnerability Disclosure Lifecycle.
+From a systems engineering standpoint, the ticketing system is the central orchestrator of the operational Vulnerability Disclosure Lifecycle.
 It is the platform that transforms an ad-hoc stream of vulnerability reports into a structured, measurable, and auditable workflow.
 Its primary function is to ensure that every report is processed with consistency, accountability, and traceability from initial receipt through to CVE assignment and public disclosure.